aws/aws-iot-device-sdk-swift/Samples/Mqtt5Sample/README.md

 #### Exmaple
 ```
 start
-// Client attempts to connect and emits lifecycle events reporting its progress.
+// Client attempts to start a session.
+It will try to connect and emit lifecycle events reporting its progress.

 subscribe qos1 test/topic
 // Client subscribes to topic "test/topic" with QoS1.
 A Suback packet will be logged if available.